How to Spend Less on Rent

 People typically spend between 20% and 30% of their income on their rental costs.

 If you’re going to move to save money, it’s worth figuring out how much money you’ll really save.

 A new rental contract for an apartment costing £1200 per month will, at least in the United Kingdom, cost you about £200 in fees to the estate agent and anywhere between zero and £3000 for movers depending on how much you have and how willing you are to do everything yourself.

-Assuming you can £50 per month but it’s cost you £2000 moving into your new home, that’s not a good deal.
-It will take you 40 months to save enough on rent to make up for the cost of moving.
+Assuming you can save £50 per month but it’s going to cost you £2000 to move into your new home, that’s not a good deal.
+Looked at another way: it will take you 40 months to save enough on rent to make up for the cost of moving.

 If you can rent a van for £120, get free used packing boxes from locals and recruit your friends to help you move over a weekend in exchange for two cases of beer and a dozen pizzas, then you can probably make it work.